fourier-space/Computing-2-Applications/README.md

 Download and install from https://www.mozilla.org/en-GB/firefox/developer/ Configure Firefox Developer Edition – Important!
 Navigate to about:config in the address bar.
-Find the security.fileuri.strict_origin_policy property and set it to false.
+Find the `security.fileuri.strict_origin_policy` property and set it to `false`.

 ### VS Code ###
 We will be using VS Code as the editor that we support and use for teaching in this module.
 There’s a number of useful extensions that we’ll be using too.
 You’re free to use whatever editor you prefer, but you might have to solve any problems you run into yourself if you use a different one.

 Download and install from https://code.visualstudio.com/